Frequently Asked Questions

 Can a LED be used with Fibrance?

-Lasers couple light much more efficiently into Fibrance (>80 percent than LEDs (5 percent because LED light diverges too quickly to allow efficient coupling into Fibrance due to its thickness (<0.25mm).
+Lasers couple light much more efficiently into Fibrance (>80 percent) than LEDs because LED light diverges too quickly to allow efficient coupling into Fibrance due to its thickness (<0.25mm).

 How long can a continuous length of Fibrance be?